 I wish I could tell you that skirt-and-shoe pairings are classic and never-changing, but they're not.
 A lot of the items involved in getting the "right" formulas together will already be sitting in your wardrobe—it's often just a case of seeing what feels most suitable for now.
 For example, you might have neglected those sporty, chunky sandals you bought for an adventurous holiday, but now they're the most 2021 thing to wear with a midi skirt.

-From what works perfectly with a '90s slip on a day-to-day basis to the shoes required to make a pencil skirt look sassy and not like you're heading into a serious board meeting, we have a few handy combinations to see you through the rest of the year.
+From what works perfectly with a '90s slip on a day-to-day basis to the shoes required to make a pencil skirt look sassy and not like you're heading into a serious, pre-lockdown board meeting, we have a few handy combinations to see you through.
 We know they work because the team here wear them on the regular, and our wider network of influencers and fashion insiders have also been relying on them.

 Of course, there are more viable alternatives for each skirt, and we've charted those below, too, but the four looks highlighted really are the most current and the most failsafe.
 See and shop my recommendations on what shoes to wear with different skirts below…

 I remember when midi skirts became popular again around seven years ago.
 Back then, it was all about wearing them with high heels to balance out the volume.
 Now we're more than used to the silhouette, so it's only natural that our shoe options have opened up.
 At the moment, you'll find stylish women making the most of summer's chunky, flat sandal trend and pairing their trusty midis with Tevas, Suicokes or any given pair of slightly clompy open-toe styles.

 Other Options: Platform sandals, knee-high boots, trainers, and mid-height heels